efarish/portfolio/research/genre/README.md

 # Project: Music Genre Classification Using FMA Dataset

 Using  a dataset released with this [paper](https://arxiv.org/abs/1612.01840), MLP and CNN models.
 The dataset consists of 917 GiB of 106,574 MP3 audio files.
-MLP and CNN models will attempt to classify the MP3 data into one of 16 genres.
+MLP and CNN models were used to classify the MP3 data into one of 16 genres.
 Example genres are Electronic, Experimental, Folk, Hip-Hop, Instrumental, International, Pop, and Rock.

 ![tracks](https://github.com/efarish/portfolio/assets/165571745/8b869a12-49bf-4ebf-998c-b970cfe4f8e6)